 The Audit Committee is made up entirely of trustees who meet all independence requirements under the rules of the SEC and NYSE and have the requisite financial competence to serve on the Audit Committee.
 The Audit Committee meets at least quarterly and operates pursuant to a written charter that is reviewed at least every three years.
 That charter can be accessed under the Investors/Corporate Governance section of our website at www.federalrealty.com.
-In 2022, the Audit Committee met four times and each meeting included an executive session with our independent registered public accounting firm and no members of management present.
+In 2023, the Audit Committee met four times and each meeting included an executive session with our independent registered public accounting firm and no members of management present.

 The Audit Committee is directly responsible for the appointment, retention and oversight of GT, the independent registered public accounting firm retained to audit our financial statements, and also oversees management of our internal audit firm in performance of their financial functions.
 Specifically, management is responsible for the financial reporting process, including the system of internal controls, for the preparation of consolidated financial statements in accordance with generally accepted accounting principles in the United States and for reporting on internal control over financial reporting.
 Management uses Pricewaterhouse Coopers, LLC ("PwC") to provide its internal audit function, including oversight of the ongoing testing of the effectiveness of our internal controls.
-The Audit Committee met regularly with PwC in 2022 and one meeting included an executive session with PwC with no members of GT or management present.
+The Audit Committee met regularly with PwC in 2023 and one meeting included an executive session with PwC with no members of GT or management present.
 GT is responsible for auditing the consolidated financial statements of the Company and expressing an opinion on the financial statements and the effectiveness of internal control over financial reporting.

-During 2022, as part of its oversight function, the Audit Committee:
+As part of its oversight function, the Audit Committee:

-- Met with management and GT and discussed the Company's December 31, 2022 audited financial statements; - Selected a new partner at GT to oversee the audit of the Company's financial statements beginning with fiscal year 2023, consistent with the legal requirement to change audit partners at least every 5 years.
-The new GT audit partner has extensive experience auditing real estate investment trusts and has never been part of the GT team auditing the Company; - Discussed with GT the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC; - Reviewed and discussed with management and GT, individually and collectively, all annual and quarterly financial statements and operating results prior to their issuance; - Received the written disclosures and the letter from GT required by applicable requirements of the PCAOB regarding GT's communications with the audit committee concerning independence, and has discussed with GT regarding its independence; - Discussed with GT matters required to be discussed pursuant to applicable audit standards, including the reasonableness of judgments and the clarity and completeness of financial disclosures; - Monitored the non-audit services provided by GT to ensure that performance of such services did not adversely impact GT's independence; - Approved management's request to remove tax compliance and preparation from the scope of services provided by GT; and - As part of the Committee's quarterly review of internal controls, the Committee discussed with management cybersecurity threats, cybersecurity training and ongoing areas of focus of management in protecting against cyber breaches.
-During those quarterly reviews in 2022, the Committee was advised that there were no breaches and that cybersecurity insurance had been procured.
+- Met with management and GT and discussed the Company's December 31, 2023 audited financial statements; - Worked with a new lead audit partner at GT to oversee the audit of the Company's financial statements beginning with fiscal year 2023.
+The new GT audit partner has extensive experience auditing real estate investment trusts and has never been part of the GT team auditing the Company; - Discussed with GT the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC; - Reviewed and discussed with management and GT, individually and collectively, all annual and quarterly financial statements and operating results prior to their issuance; - Received the written disclosures and the letter from GT required by applicable requirements of the PCAOB regarding GT's communications with the audit committee concerning independence, and has discussed with GT regarding its independence; - Discussed with GT matters required to be discussed pursuant to applicable audit standards, including the reasonableness of judgments and the clarity and completeness of financial disclosures; - Monitored the non-audit services provided by GT to ensure that performance of such services did not adversely impact GT's independence; and - As part of the Committee's quarterly review of internal controls, the Committee discussed with management cybersecurity threats, cybersecurity training and ongoing areas of focus of management in protecting against cyber breaches.
+During those quarterly reviews in 2023, the Committee was advised that there were no breaches and that cybersecurity insurance had been procured.

-Based on the Audit Committee's reviews and discussions with GT, PwC and management, the Audit Committee recommended to the Board of Trustees that the Board approve the inclusion of our audited financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 for filing with the SEC.
+Based on the Audit Committee's reviews and discussions with GT, PwC and management, the Audit Committee recommended to the Board of Trustees that the Board approve the inclusion of our audited financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 for filing with the SEC.